iBlasterx/BotDiscord/README.md

 # BotDiscord
-Code test to initialize a bot on Discord
+Project to create an interactive bot on Discord
+Use: JavaScript